jab/bidict/docs/other-bidict-types.rst

    True

-Also note that the proper way to check whether an object is an (im)mutable mapping is to use the :class:`~collections.abc.MutableMapping` ABC:
+Also note that the proper way to check whether an object is a mutable mapping is to use the :class:`~collections.abc.MutableMapping` ABC:

 .. doctest::